 As a fair comparision to our NIMBus model, the global and local Poisson models were used on the same data to identify mutational hotspots.
 The global Poisson model assumes the observed mutation counts follows a Poisson distribution and the Poisson rate is constant across the genome.
 Similarly, the local Poisson model also ignores the mutation rate heterogeneity within patients and the small bins, but it uses a Poisson regression against the same set of covariates to compensate large scale mutational heterogeneity.

+Global and local Po global binomial models

+In [8], after pooling samples from a certain disease, a constant mutation rate was assumed at each single nucleotide over the genome.
+Hence, the number of mutations yid within a region with length li follows a Binomial distribution as

+(9),

+where pid is the mutation rate at a single nucleotide.
+In a global Binomial model, pid≡p is assumed, and p is calculated in a genome-wide way.
+To remove the covariate effect, we may also assume a local Binomial model by using different pid for different regions.
+Specifically, pid can be approximated by the length normalized μid in NIMBus.

 Mutation burden test for networks in the genome